 No other foods are appropriate and cause all sorts of health problems to the wallabies.
 Including lettuce as shown in the image below! - source

 There’s a whole lot of fish activity at the same place as the wallabies in Arcadia and on days with clear water you can see them swimming around the wreck of the Moltke.
 If you chuck some bread in there for them it’s a feeding frenzy, and it’s cool to see all the fish come up for a snack.

-If you have booked accommodation at Base Magnetic Island then you can pick up free snorkel hire from reception!
-Magnetic Island's Reef is at the doorstep of the hostel and is a great place for a snorkel (and a beer).
+If you have booked accommodation at Base Magnetic Island then you are right on the beach.
+Magnetic Island's Reef is at the doorstep of the hostel and is a great place for a swim, snorkel (and a beer).

 9. Tom Thumb, Picnic Bay